OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for April 10, 2024 call

 The agenda for the March Office Add-ins community call is the following:
-- Design Best Practices Office Add-ins
+- Design best practices for Office Add-ins.
-- Updates on Add-in authentication and access to Exchange APIs
+- Updates on add-in authentication and access to Exchange APIs.
-- Implementing an integrated spam reporting add-in for Outlook
+- Implement an integrated spam reporting add-in for Outlook.

 > [!NOTE]